idelizer/marquee/README.md

 # Marquee

 ## About
 Marquee is a character counter webapp built to help artists design their marquee displays.
+Enter the characters you will be removing from your marquee display and the characters you will be putting up in a new display, and Marquee will give you counts of the characters staying on the board, the characters going up, and the characters coming down.
 You can visit the completed site [here](https://marquee.eliza.engineer/).

 <p align="center">
   <img src="src/assets/iconmarquee.svg" width="200" display="flex"/>